 Whatever your plans are for the long weekend, make sure you fill them with delicious food.
-From roast lamb to hot cross buns, we’ve got plenty of ideas for Easter recipes to get you started in the kitchen.
+From roast lamb to hot cross buns, I’ve got plenty of ideas for Easter recipes to get you started in the kitchen.

 Hot cross buns

-Roast lamb is synonymous with Easter so we’ve sourced some delicious Easter recipes for you.
+Roast lamb is synonymous with Easter so I’ve sourced some delicious Easter recipes for you.
 If you’re looking for an extra special recipe this year, Mary Berry’s slow roast shoulder of lamb with sliced potatoes is a tried and tested classic.
 Meanwhile, Yotam Ottolenghi’s recipe for roasted lamb with figs, radicchio and chicory is a tasty twist on tradition.
 When it comes to sides, think light, seasonal dishes such as spring greens with garlic and pine nuts.
 Don’t forget to serve up some of spring’s prized potatoes, Jersey Royals, with your feast either.
 They’re at their best when lightly boiled in salted water and drizzled in butter and mint.
 Delicious!

 Chocolate eggs are of course an Easter staple.
 But making them at home is a lot more straightforward than you think.
 The key lies in purchasing a good quality Easter egg mould and chocolate solids with a high cocoa mass.
 However, you’ll also need to master the art of tempering chocolate (the process that makes chocolate look glossy).
 Jamie Oliver’s recipe for chocolate Easter eggs is a great family one, while more adventurous chocolatiers can try adding stripes for the perfect finish to these eggs.
 If you’re time-poor, eggs to look out for this year include Hotel Chocolate’s Easter egg sandwich and Waitrose’s dark chocolate avocado-shaped egg.

 Leftover chocolate may be a hard thing to fathom, but see how you feel after Easter!
-We’ve got a whole host of Easter recipes to tickle your tastebuds.
+I’ve got a whole host of Easter recipes to tickle your tastebuds.
 Why not melt any surplus chocolate down to make a chocolate cake, soufflés or, our personal favourite, brownies?
 They require minimal effort, and make a perfect dessert when served with ice cream… if you have the room!
 And if you’re looking for a post-Easter health kick, you could add sweet potato, beetroot, courgette or even avocado to your brownies.
 Believe it or not, veggies can do wonders to the texture of brownies – and of course, their nutritional content!

 If you’re entertaining over Easter, soup is the perfect make-ahead dish and these Easter recipes could suit you perfectly.
 To make the most of spring’s finest produce, consider an asparagus or spring minestrone soup.
 The late Antonio Carluccio’s recipe for minestrone di verdure is a celebration of all things spring and features courgettes and carrots.
 It also benefits from a meaty richness, thanks to the addition of bacon or pancetta.
 Meanwhile, you can rustle up BBC Good Food’s recipe for pea and mint soup in minutes, if you’re looking for a quick fix.